apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 log file is started when the number of transactions written to the current log file reaches a (variable) threshold.
-The threshold is computed using the same parameter which influences the frequency of snapshotting (see snapCount and snapSize above).
+The threshold is computed using the same parameter which influences the frequency of snapshotting (see snapCount and snapSizeLimitInKb above).
 The log file's suffix is the first zxid written to that log.

 <a name="sc_filemanagement"></a>